tensorflow/tensorflow/tensorflow/contrib/android/cmake/README.md

 - TensorFlow-Inference-release.aar

-File libtensorflow_inference.so should be packed under jni/${ANDROID_ABI}/ in the above aar, and it is transparent to the app as it will acccess them via equivalent java APIs.
+File libtensorflow_inference.so should be packed under jni/${ANDROID_ABI}/ in the above aar, and it is transparent to the app as it will access them via equivalent java APIs.